mlibrary/bulk_copy_fields/README.md

 # bulk_copy_fields
-a drupal 8 module that adds an action to bulk copy values from one field to another
+drupal 8 module that adds action to bulk copy values from one field to another

 <strong>Synopsis</strong>
-A module for those who need to bulk copy field values in nodes or other entities to another field in the entity.
+Bulk copy field values in entities to another field in the entity.

 <strong>Similar Projects</strong>
 None known